shclarke007/recipe_finder/README.md

 ## User stories

 ### User story 1
-As a user, I want to search for recipes by ingredients so that I can find recipes that use the ingredients I have.
+As a user, I want to search for recipes by ingredients and category
+so that I can find recipes that use the ingredients I have.

 ### User story 2
-As a user, I want to see the recipe details so that I can learn more about the recipe.
+As a user, I want to see the recipe details
+so that I can learn more about the recipe.